-Sara Greenfield is a research assistant at MAI.
+Sara Greenfield is a senior research assistant at MAI.
 Ms. Greenfield’s research experience covers a variety of areas, including work as a research assistant at Temple University's Eating Disorders Program and as a research and intern coordinator at the nonprofit organization Speranza Human Compassion Project.

 Ms. Greenfield is continuing to grow in her experiences working with underserved populations through MAI, including working with the evaluation of Elev8, a middle grades community schools initiative funded by the Atlantic Philanthropies.
 Ms. Greenfield assisted in preliminary data analysis, supported stakeholder interviews, facilitated preliminary data cleaning, and conducted transcription and coding of qualitative data sets on the evaluation of Edna McConnell Clark Foundation’s Relationship Management and the Robert Wood Johnson Foundation’s Forward Promise.
 Ms. Greenfield assists with producing assessment tools, such as surveys and preliminary data analysis for the evaluation of the city of New York’s Center for Economic Opportunity’s Work Progress Project, a subsidized internship program for low-income teens and young adults.